Citrus Heights, California

 85100 Schools

 As noted above the lifestyle of Citrus Heights is pretty much entirely built around families and children.
-Suburban homes, nice blocks, good schools, and plenty of great parks and sports fields for kiddo play dominate activities.
-There are plenty of more adventurous outdoor activity spots both in-town and east in the Sierras so if you’re an outdoor person or family you’ll like it here.
+Suburban homes, nice blocks, good schools, and plenty of great parks and sports fields for kiddos to play dominant activities.
+There are plenty of more adventurous outdoor activity spots both in-town and east of the Sierras so if you’re an outdoor person or family you’ll like it here.

 Citrus Heights is primarily served by the San Juan Unified School District.
 This can be a good thing as the district rates a B+ on niche.com.

 As with many school districts with this level of ranking, you get varied scores from the many different schools in the district.
-Which means keep an eye on the neighborhood for the schools it zones for as the scores can range from C’s to A’s depending on your block.
-There are a number of private and religious schools with very high rankings including St. Mark’s Lutheran among several others.
+This means keeping an eye on the neighborhood for the schools it zones for as the scores can range from C’s to A’s depending on your block.
+There are several private and religious schools with very high rankings including St. Mark’s Lutheran among several others.

 Why You Should Move Here Now?